 Try winter kiteboarding at the Elmhirst’s Resort.
-This year kiteboarding will be offered on multiple occasions.
+Kiteboarding is offered on multiple occasions through the winter.
 It’s so much fun and easy to get going!!

 Visit Niagara Falls in winter when its at its prettiest and the crowds are long gone.
 Finish the day with tastings of icewine at local Niagara wineries.

 Find a snowshoeing trail near you and spend the day in the fresh air.
 There are literally hundreds of trails around the province.
 For some ideas visit the Ontario Trails website.